 Standing beside the fireplace, looking up at wild grapevines, we agreed without proof that miniature wild Florida horses had grazed in Gonny’s ruins sometime between his death and their euthanasia.
 We wondered how many alligators had moved through the house.
 Many, surely, but surely not so many: as rattlesnakes.
 We wondered how many owls had darted down from oaks to grasp a rat or small bird inside these walls.
 How many wild pigs have walked this room?

 In 1986, an amateur folklorist named Terrence H.E.
 Webb, also known as THE Webb, Xeroxed and stapled a 10-page booklet called The Haunted Tabby House.
 While the publication mostly refers to the tabby house on Fort George Island, Webb gives the last page to the Gonzales ruins, Florida archaeological site # 8DU636.

 In the pamphlet’s last paragraph, Webb attributes the story of Gonny’s head to William Marcus Jones, a widely respected and academically cited amateur archaeologist.
-The endnote for Jones’s story, however, says, “Willie Brown, a mutual friend of both Jones and Gonzales, related this story of Gonzales’ death.”
+The endnote for Jones’s story, however, says, “Willie Browne, a mutual friend of both Jones and Gonzales, related this story of Gonzales’ death.”